isomerpages/sndgo-corp/media-hub/parliament/_posts/2018-05-07-post-Addenda to the President’s Address (Speech by Minister Vivian).md

 ---
 layout: post
 title: Addenda to the President’s Address (Speech by Minister Vivian)
-permalink: /media-hub/parliament/20180507
+permalink: /media-hub/parliament/20180507/
 date: 2018-05-07
 description: ""
 ---

-## Addenda to the Presidents Address at the Opening of the Second Session of the 13th Parliament
+## Smart Nation's Addendum to the President's Address at the Opening of the Second Session of the 13th Parliament

+**May 2018**

 **PRIME MINISTER’S OFFICE (SMART NATION AND DIGITAL GOVERNMENT GROUP)**